Pennsylvania Other Fishing

 All about fishing for chain pickerel, muskie and northern pike in PA.

 This state offers unique fishing opportunities.
-Listed below find information about these species of fish, found in Pennsylvania waters.
+Listed below find information about these species of fish.
+For info about local sauger fishing, visit the PA walleye page.

 Larger lakes across the state, with some of these miscellaneous fish populations, include Blue Marsh Lake, Glendale Lake, High Point Reservoir, Kahle Lake, Keystone Lake, Lackawanna Lake, Lake Arthur, Lake Erie, Lake Wallenpaupack, Marsh Creek Lake, Pymatuning Lake, Raystown Lake, Shawnee Lake, Shenango River Lake, Tamarack Lake, Yellow Creek Lake and Youghiogheny River Lake.